Chinchillas, hedgehogs, turtles, hermit crabs and tortoises are one step closer to legalized pet status in the City of Falls Church.

 If allowing them as pets causes unexpected problems, Snyder said the City Council could always change the code again.

 The City Council staff, the City Animal Warden and Police Chief Mary Gavin said they want the current code provisions, which were written in the 1990s to address widespread problems with exotic animals as pets around the region, to stay as is.

 “We’re about to open a can of worms where it might not seem like a little hedgehog is a problem, but we’re going to open up our city to invasive species again,” Keenan told the council.

 Keenan recounted stories about going undercover to pet shows in Dulles, keeping abandoned, exotic animals in her home when local shelters couldn’t take them and receiving calls to Animal Control from residents asking about different types of exotic pets.
 “We had a tiger here in the city a few years ago,” she said.

-As for Fairfax and Arlington counties’ decisions, Keenan said that it’s still too soon to tell how much of an impact the change has had.
+As for Fairfax and Arlington counties’ decisions to legalize them as pets, Keenan said that it’s still too soon to tell how much of an impact the change has had.